cshenton/normal-comparison/README.md

 - VI Strugges to converge on scale parameter
 - Sampling methods don't seem to work

-I really like the high level desin of edward's API.
+I really like the high level design of edward's API.
 So it was unfortunate that the estimated scale parameter varied so much from run to run.
 This is as compared to the ADVI routine in PyMC3, which produced mean estimates of the scale parameter within 0.01 of eachother from run to run.